Verpeut Lab

 at Arizona State University

-The SOCIAL (Study of Circuits in Adolescent life) lab led by Dr. Verpeut studies the development of neural circuits and structure in early life to understand how behaviors are ultimately produced.
+The SOCIAL (Study of Circuits in Adolescent life) lab led by Dr. Verpeut studies the development of neural circuits and structure in early life through aging to understand the brain and behavior.
 The lab specifically focuses on long distance neural circuits from the cerebellar cortex involved in social and flexible behavior.
-This research is motivated by clinical findings describing an increased risk of autism diagnosis in children with a cerebellar injury at birth.
 We are interested in understanding sensitive periods of neural development and how circuits encode behavior.
 Using neural manipulation techniques the lab studies neural structure maturation, long-distance neural circuits, whole-brain activity, and machine learning to understand freely moving behavior.

-Jessica Verpeut is an Assistant Professor at Arizona State University in the Behavioral Neuroscience program.
+Jessica Verpeut is an Assistant Professor at Arizona State University in the Behavioral Neuroscience and Comparative Psychology area.
 She received her Ph.D. in 2015 from Rutgers University in Endocrinology and Animal Biosciences.
-Dr. Verpeut was awarded a New Jersey Brain Injury Research Fellowship as a Postdoctoral Researcher at Princeton Neuroscience Institute and developed reversible viral manipulations in mice to map cerebello-cortical connections that contribute to social and flexible behavior.
+Dr. Verpeut was awarded a New Jersey Brain Injury Research Fellowship as a Postdoctoral Researcher at Princeton Neuroscience Institute and mapped cerebello-cortical connections that contribute to social and flexible behavior.